RaghavSrivastava25/RaghavSrivastava25/README.md

 I'm a Machine Learning Engineer.

-I have an inclination towards NLP, am also interested in Recommendation systems, AI for healthcare, etc.
+I have an inclination towards NLP, am also interested in Recommendation systems, AI for healthcare.

 Languages : Python / SQL / C++